 Of the many books read, when I was a much younger version of me, one book stands apart, also, I've always been a big fan of the wonderful old classic movies, one in particular, stands out and consistently remains in my Top Ten.

-The book which stands apart, the movie which holds a special place in my heart, positioned right around 3.5 in my Top Ten?
+The book which stands out, stands apart?
+The movie which holds a special place in my heart, positioned right around 3.5 on my Top 10 list?

 - To Kill a Mockingbird